TomMinor/SSH-Render-Manager/README.md

 SSH-Render-Manager
 ==================

-A Python wrapper (with a UI) for a starting (maya) render jobs over ssh.
+A Python wrapper (with a UI) for starting (maya) render jobs over ssh.